AI-asma/Capston_Prorject_SDA/README.md

 1- applied what we have learned during fintech Bootcamp.

-2- When applying KYC by using blockchain can be accheved:
+2- When applying KYC by using blockchain can be achieved:

 a- Data Quality: all data alterations are tracked and monitored in real-time.0